pdee/pdee/doc/commands-python-mode.rst

 -----------------
 Delete block bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-block-or-clause-bol
 ---------------------------
 Delete block-or-clause bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-buffer-bol
 ------------------
 Delete buffer bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-class-bol
 -----------------
 Delete class bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-clause-bol
 ------------------
 Delete clause bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-def-bol
 ---------------
 Delete def bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-def-or-class-bol
 ------------------------
 Delete def-or-class bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-expression-bol
 ----------------------
 Delete expression bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-indent-bol
 ------------------
 Delete indent bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-line-bol
 ----------------
 Delete line bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-minor-block-bol
 -----------------------
 Delete minor-block bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-paragraph-bol
 ---------------------
 Delete paragraph bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-partial-expression-bol
 ------------------------------
 Delete partial-expression bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-region-bol
 ------------------
 Delete region bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-statement-bol
 ---------------------
 Delete statement bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-copy-top-level-bol
 ---------------------
 Delete top-level bol at point.

 Stores data in kill ring.
-Might be yanked back using `C-y'.
+Might be yanked back using ‘C-y’.

 py-delete-block
 ---------------
 Delete BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-block-or-clause
 -------------------------
 Delete BLOCK-OR-CLAUSE at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-class
 ---------------
 Delete CLASS at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.
-With C-u or `py-mark-decorators' set to `t', `decorators' are included.
+With C-u or ‘py-mark-decorators’ set to ‘t’, ‘decorators’ are included.

 py-delete-clause
 ----------------
 Delete CLAUSE at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-def
 -------------
 Delete DEF at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.
-With C-u or `py-mark-decorators' set to `t', `decorators' are included.
+With C-u or ‘py-mark-decorators’ set to ‘t’, ‘decorators’ are included.

 py-delete-def-or-class
 ----------------------
 Delete DEF-OR-CLASS at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.
-With C-u or `py-mark-decorators' set to `t', `decorators' are included.
+With C-u or ‘py-mark-decorators’ set to ‘t’, ‘decorators’ are included.

 py-delete-elif-block
 --------------------
 Delete ELIF-BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-else-block
 --------------------
 Delete ELSE-BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-except-block
 ----------------------
 Delete EXCEPT-BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-for-block
 -------------------
 Delete FOR-BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-if-block
 ------------------
 Delete IF-BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-indent
 ----------------
 Delete INDENT at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-minor-block
 ---------------------
 Delete MINOR-BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-statement
 -------------------
 Delete STATEMENT at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-top-level
 -------------------
 Delete TOP-LEVEL at point.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-try-block
 -------------------
 Delete TRY-BLOCK at point until beginning-of-line.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-comment
 -----------------
 Delete COMMENT at point.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-line
 --------------
 Delete LINE at point.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-paragraph
 -------------------
 Delete PARAGRAPH at point.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-expression
 --------------------
 Delete EXPRESSION at point.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-partial-expression
 ----------------------------
 Delete PARTIAL-EXPRESSION at point.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-delete-section
 -----------------
 Delete SECTION at point.

-Don't store data in kill ring.
+Don’t store data in kill ring.

 py-switch-to-python
 -------------------